Distinguishing simple and complex contagion processes on networks

 For both simple and complex contagions, most studies start from a propagation mechanism and design models to represent it and study how the structure of the interaction network impacts the spread \cite{pastor2015epidemic}.
-Here, we consider the reverse question: given an observed single instance of a contagion process on a network, can we determine whether it is governed by a simple or complex contagion, whether transmission events are influenced by the state of other nodes, and whether threshold or group effects are at work?
-Such issues are particularly challenging, as highlighted by the fact that patterns and phenomenology of complex contagion processes at the population level can be indistinguishable from those of two simple contagion processes in interaction \cite{hebert2020macroscopic,lucas2022simplicially}.
-Previous works in this direction have shown the limitations of simple contagion processes by investigating for instance how the probability of infection of a host depends on the number and repartition of infectious hosts in their neighborhood \cite{aiello2012link,ugander2012structural,monsted2017evidence,karsai2014complex}, or by showing that the temporal evolution of the number of infectious can in specific cases be better represented by a complex contagion model \cite{karsai2014complex,fink2016investigating,sprague2017evidence}.
-Deep learning approaches have also been used~\cite{murphy2021deep}, being however rather data demanding.
-Other works have highlighted how different network structures favor different types of contagion: complex contagion is typically favored by local cohesiveness, while simple contagion is favored by small network diameters \cite{centola2010spread}.
-This approach however requires to observe the process under investigation on different networks with different characteristics \cite{horsevad2022transition}.
-In general thus, we still lack a clear identification of the main features distinguishing simple and complex contagion processes.
+In general, these investigations focus on averages over realizations of the process, and compare the phenomenology of processes and how they depend on the network structure.
+However, when empirical data related to a spreading process is observed, it concerns a single instance and one cannot average over multiple instances to obtain overall statistics.
+Therefore, here we address the issue of determining, from the observation of a single instance of a contagion process on a network, whether it is governed by a simple or complex contagion, and whether threshold or group effects are involved.
+Previous works have tried to identify the footprint of different contagion models on real or simulated processes.
+Evidence of complex contagion has been found in real data, observing the temporal evolution of the number of infectious \cite{karsai2014complex,fink2016investigating,sprague2017evidence,notarmuzi2022universality}, or by investigating how the contagion probability of a node depends on infectious neighbors \cite{aiello2012link,ugander2012structural,monsted2017evidence,karsai2014complex}.
+Other rather data demanding techniques involve using Deep Learning~\cite{murphy2021deep} or comparing spreading processes on different network structures \cite{centola2010spread,horsevad2022transition}.
+However, we still lack a clear identification of the main features distinguishing simple and complex processes.